 Six Linfield College Wildcats have been recognized for outstanding play on the softball diamond this spring with their inclusion on the National Fastpitch Coaches Association all-West Region teams.

 Two infielders, two outfielders, a pitcher and a utility player make up the list of Linfield honorees.
-Appointed to the NFCA West Region first team are third baseman Karleigh Prestianni (Sr., Grants Pass, Ore.), pitcher Karina Paavola (Jr., Kelso, Wash.), outfielder Erin Carson (Soph., Camas, Wash.) and designated player/first baseman Lisa Yamamoto (Soph., Carson City, Nev.).
+Appointed to the NFCA West Region first team are third baseman Karleigh Prestianni, pitcher Karina Paavola (Sr., Kelso, Wash.), outfielder Erin Carson (Jr., Camas, Wash.) and designated player/first baseman Lisa Yamamoto (Jr., Carson City, Nev.).